 At this stage, the UX design team can put together the information they have gathered during the first stage and analyze it to define the core problems in a human-centered manner.
 Here, they shape the course of human-centered approach as the app is created for their convenience.

 The UX team comes to this stage with a human-centered problem statement.
-It is challengeable because the team should free themselves from the conventional way of thinking and yield as many fresh ideas as possible.
-For this reason, they gather for observation sessions, look at the problem at alternative ways and come with their ideas to make the app user-friendly, employees more productive and the business processes optimized.
+It is challenging because the team should free themselves from the conventional way of thinking and yield as many fresh ideas as possible.
+For this reason, they gather for observation sessions, look at the problem in alternative ways, and come up with their ideas to make the app user-friendly, employees more productive and the business processes optimized.

 A great chance there will be a few gems between them.
 Easier said than done.
 To expand the way of thinking, they use multiple techniques such as Brainstorm, Brainwrite, Worst Possible Idea, SCAMPER.